 Erik Radvon is a writer from Massachusetts with a background in journalism, comics, and technology.

-Erik has also written stories published in several anthology projects, including “Mantua County” in Shakespeare Shaken (2012), “Generation Nirvana” in The 27 Club (2015, Harvey Award Nominee for Best Anthology) and “The Call Up” in Colonial Comics Volume II, New England, 1750-1775 (2017).
-He also wrote and programmed the text adventure video game Castle Doomenstein(2016) and gained notoriety for popularizing the Localize Mother 3 movement via a sign at a wrestling show.
+Erik has also written stories published in several anthology projects, including “Mantua County” in Shakespeare Shaken (2012), “Generation Nirvana” in The 27 Club (2015, Harvey Award Nominee for Best Anthology) and “The Call Up” in Colonial Comics Volume II, New England, 1750-1775 (2017), and “A Lonely Place of Trying” in Pros and (Comic) Cons from Dark Horse Comics (May, 2019).